 Francesco Clark’s extraordinary autobiography Walking Papers tells the story of Clark’s life after he became a quadriplegic.
 It is a book full of courage and grit, philosophical revelations and stormy emotional summits.
 It is also a true story, a quality that makes it different from Me Before You, both the feature film now in theaters and the Jojo Moyes novel it’s based on.

-*Clark suffered a spinal cord injury in 2002 when he was in his twenties and has since been an advocate and role model for living a vigorous life despite limitations.The BEST SALES on Amazon NOW ]
+*Clark suffered a spinal cord injury in 2002 when he was in his twenties and has since been an advocate and role model for living a vigorous life despite limitations.Up to 70% off on Hottest Amazon Deals]